 In general, the functional form of a filter is:

-where $w(y/R)$ is a generic function which goes to zero rapidly as $y/R$ grows.
+where $w(y/R)$ is a generic function that goes to zero rapidly as $y/R$ grows.
 In the case of the Top Hat filter, for example, $w$ is a Heaviside function.
-One can also have a \textbf{Gaussian filter}: Equation \eqref{smootheddelta} is a convolution between the density contrast and the filter, hence its Fourier transform is the product between the two Fourier transforms:
+One can also have a \textbf{Gaussian filter}: Equation \eqref{smootheddelta} is a convolution between the density contrast and the filter; hence, its Fourier transform is the product of the two Fourier transforms:

 where we have already guessed the dependence $kR$ for the Fourier transformed filter since $W_R$ is a function of $y/R$.

 \hrulefill

 \begin{ex} Calculate the Fourier transform of the Top Hat filter.
 Show that: